Food safety incidents in Taiwan: International

 The General Administration of Quality Supervision, Inspection and Quarantine carefully examined the records of the claimed-affected companies and restaurants.
 They also warned customers to be cautious of food products that may contain the tainted oil.

 Secretary for Food and Health Ko Wing-man said that the Hong Kong Government would check whether any food imported into the region had any tainted oil from Taiwan.
 The authorities would try to trace the buyers of the tainted oil.
 On 10 October, health authorities ordered a total ban on and the recall of all animal oils imported from Taiwan.

 The Government of Macau was criticized because of lax inspection of food ingredient imports, although the authorities had earlier said that at least 21 local food manufacturers and retailers had been using oils supplied by Chang Guann Co.

-The Food and Drug Administration told businesses to pull questionable Taiwanese food products off shelves and said that the Philippines would accelerate signing a memorandum on cooperation with Taiwan on strengthening food safety checks.
+The Food and Drug Administration (Philippines) told businesses to pull questionable Taiwanese food products off shelves and said that the Philippines would accelerate signing a memorandum of cooperation with Taiwan on strengthening food safety checks.

 The Agri-Food and Veterinary Authority of Singapore conducted tests on suspicious food items imported from Taiwan.
 The incident also prompted some retailers in the country to seek clarification from their Taiwanese suppliers.
 Travel agencies also prevented Singaporeans from buying suspected tainted products in Taiwan.